Inschrijven op de nieuwsbrief

 Abdelkader Benali - foto: Merlijn Doomernik

 (Morocco, 1975) is an award-winning writer, poet, playwright and curator.
-In 2010 he received the E. Du Perron Prize for De stem van mijn moeder (My Mother's Voice).
 His 1996 debut, Bruiloft aan zee (Wedding By the Sea), was an immediate success.
 His second novel, De langverwachte (The Long-awaited) won him the prestigious 2003 Libris Literature Award.
 Benali's subjects vary, but sports and the migrant who never really feels at home are recurring themes.
 He has written novels about his great passion of running, about his travels, and about migrants' cultural identity (Bad Boy).
 His work has been published internationally.
-Recent books include the novel De weekendmiljonair (The Weekend Millionaire, 2019), the YA book Mijn broer en ik (My Brother and I, 2021), the novel Paradijsvogel boven Hoge Woerd (Bird of Paradise over Hoge Woerd, 2022) and Het andere verhaal (The Other Story, 2022), an essay about his research into 75 years of modern Moroccan art.
+Recent books include the novel Paradijsvogel boven Hoge Woerd (Bird of Paradise over Hoge Woerd, 2022) and Het andere verhaal (The Other Story, 2022), an essay about his research into 75 years of modern Moroccan art.

 Archive available for: Abdelkader Benali